ccp137/DynamicViz/README.md

 ### Known Limitations

 * Map projections are not supported
-* Slider value does not change with click
+* The slider value does not change with clicking

 -----